khaledmustafa91/ruby-task/README.md

 User should make a delete request with his token to delete his account from the system

+### Note
+if token doesn't match the right id won't allow to you delete that user

+### output
+status code : 200 OK

 # Requests about "/post" (Post API)